-The OxGord Executive is marketed as a ‘semi-glove’ fit cover because it can be tightened up at the bottom, which to me is a regular feature of any car covers.
-It’s a well-made cover featuring reinforced seams, front and rear elastic hems, draw strings and tie-down security grommets.
+The OxGord Executive is marketed as a ‘semi-glove’ fit cover because it can be tightened up at the bottom.
+This is a regular feature of any car cover.
+It’s a well-made cover featuring reinforced seams, front and rear elastic hems, drawstrings, and tie-down security grommets.

-OxGard's outdoor car cover offers 100% fully waterproof, and has exceptional breathability, or you’d be trapping all manner of moisture underneath it, which would wreak havoc with your car’s paintwork.
+OxGord’s outdoor car cover offers 100% fully waterproof and has exceptional breathability.
+If they didn’t, you’d be trapping all manner of moisture underneath it, which would wreak havoc with your car’s paintwork.

 Leader Accessories Car Cover

 The Leader Accessories car cover has just three layers of protection, but those three layers are more than enough to keep all.
-The harshest of weather out – it’s pretty waterproof and dustproof, and comes with a built-in strap and buckle that fastens underneath the car – this thing won’t be blown off the car.
+It’s waterproof and dustproof.
+And it comes with a built-in strap and buckle that fastens underneath the car.
+This thing won’t be blown off the car.

-Along with the strap, the hems are elasticated, so it really is a snug-fit, providing you choose the right size for your vehicle.
+Along with the strap, the hems are elasticated.
+So, it’s a snug fit, as long as you choose the right size for your vehicle.
 It also features tie-down grommets, just in case.

 The cover’s UV resistant and up to 200-inches in length make for an ideal car cover for indoor and outdoor use.
 Everything also comes in a quality storage bag.